imazen/Graphics-vNext/README.md

 We **intend** to contribute to Mono System.Drawing.
 There is much from ImageResizer and libgd that could help fill gaps in the API.
 We hope Mono System.Drawing has a well-supported future in vNext.
 We're tryng to help [fix the native dependency nightmare](https://github.com/imazen/Imazen.NativeDependencyManager) so that it will be more practical for it to appear on NuGet.

-But the scope of both Cairo and System.Drawing *overlaps very poorly* with what is most needed in a servier context.
+But the scope of both Cairo and System.Drawing *overlaps very poorly* with what is most needed in a server context.
 LibGD is of managable size, scope, and complexity, and would seem to be a better use of our resources.